khmild/S42B_Intellistep/README.md

 # Intellistep

-A rework of the terribly coded firmware from the BTT S42B v2 boards
+A rework of the terribly coded firmware from the BTT S42B v2 boards.

 I am currently working on redoing a lot of the functions found in the firmware.
 A list of the current things that are being worked on is in the Projects tab.
 If you don't see your issue there, then please let me know.

+***Note: This is a pre-release firmware still in beta testing.
+It is not ready for actual use yet.
+Only flash it if you would like to help with the development process.
+If you compile Intellistep and don't like it, you can always switch back to the production firmware using the file in the "precompiled" folder***

 ***Note: For the time being, all serial and CAN messages should start with "<" and end with ">".
 The serial baud rate is 115200.***